compsys-progtools/spring2024/resources/testimonials.md

-# Testimonials from Spring 2024 Students
+# Testimonials from Spring 2025 Students

-The best way to be sucessful in this course is to be on top of your work.
-I know that sounds obvious and you should apply it to every class but for this class especially it matters a lot because what I struggled with was not really realizing I had work to do because it never felt like I did and I was so preoccupied with my other couses that I started feeling more and more behind.
-Also this class in my opinion is a class thats more important than any calculus class you will take because you actually need to understand how to use github since it is so prevalent in companies today.
+The best way to succeed in this course would be to stay on top of your course work.
+There is flexibility at times with your work but dont let that make you get comfortable in the class.
+This was a problem for me, and I ended up doing a bunch of work all toward the end of the semester, which was not fun at all.
+If you can stay up to date on your practice work, regulary attend lab, and always make up the classes you miss, you should have no problems or stress throughout this course.